NaturalNode/natural/README.md

 Term Frequency–Inverse Document Frequency (tf-idf) is implemented to determine how important a word (or words) is to a document relative to a corpus.
-The following example will add four documents to a corpus and determine the weight of the word "node" and then the weight of the word "ruby" in each document.
+The following example will add four documents to a corpus and determine the weight of the word "node", then the weight of the word "ruby" in each document.

     var natural = require('natural'),